Sanctions headache for foreign executives at Russian firms

 Out of the companies on the sanctions lists, Reuters has identified some with senior managers holding a Western passport, including energy firm Novatek, top lender Sberbank, No. 2 bank VTB and oil major Rosneft.

-Executives with foreign passports at Novatek and VTB have already handed over responsibility for organizing new debt or equity issuance to colleagues without EU or U.S. passports.
+Executives with foreign passports at Novatek and VTB have already handed over responsibility for organising new debt or equity issuance to colleagues without EU or U.S. passports.

 Banking insiders say beyond the inconvenience of reshuffling roles, the problem has not yet had a major impact.
 But it adds to a list of Western sanctions that have produced an unintended "boomerang" effect: causing problems for Western firms or individuals, as much as for the Russian targets.